Skip to content

 A THRIFT STORE CLARINET

-That sister was me (as you probably guessed) and the teenage construction worker was my older brother, the youngest of 3 older brothers.
+That sister was me (as you probably guessed), and the teenage construction worker was my older brother, the youngest of my three older brothers.
 He’d found a clarinet in the dim recesses of a thrift store.
-Recently, I have thought about that gift of music and my older brothers who loved me through all of the changes in my life.
-In fact, all three of them saw gifts within me that I never saw in myself.
-When I thought that all they could see was the “baby of the family” striving so hard to be strong like them, they were actually watching over me and caring in a way that no one else could.
+Recently, I have thought about that gift of music and my older brothers, who loved me through all the changes in my life.
+All three saw gifts within me that I never saw in myself.
+When I thought that all they could see was the “baby of the family” striving so hard to be strong like them, they were actually watching over me and caring in a way no one else could.

 God had allowed their caring to give me a picture of the One who cares for me in the deepest way possible.
 Yet, even as I finish this post from within the middle of a pain-filled flare that has rendered my typing down to one-handed pecking, HE sees the beauty of a heart that has found HIS strength to be what I truly need.